klembot/grunt-entwine/README.md

 ```

 ## Release History
+1.2.0: Add option to set the starting passage.
 1.1.0: Add Twee source support.
 This doesn't fully support a Twee-only workflow
 yet, as there's no means to indicate what the starting passage should be.
 1.0.0: Initial version.